-- 2. Patient with no PCP at Whittier - Resident provider RN reviews OB primary spreadsheet to determine which provider is in most need of deliveries and meets the patient's preference for a prenatal care provider. - PCP field = Identified Provider - Centering Pregnancy RN explains option of Centering Pregnancy/ If selected PCP field = Centering Pregnancy - Women's Health Nurse Practitioner RN explains option of WHNP.
+- 2. Patient with no PCP at Whittier - Resident provider RN reviews OB primary spreadsheet to determine which provider is the Centering facilitator for that EDD month and if any residents are in need of deliveries, respecting any patient preferences as stated. - PCP field = Identified Provider - Centering Pregnancy Whittier Clinic is an "OPT IN" clinic for Centering.RN explains this and makes an appropriate assignment. - Women's Health Nurse Practitioner RN explains option of WHNP.
 If selected PCP field= Identified Provider